Lextuga007/Philosopher-Analyst-Netlify/content/collection/_index.md

 ---
-title: "Create a Collection"
+title: "NHS-R Introduction to R and R Studio"
-subtitle: "A collection, minus the blog."
+subtitle: "A collection of slides used in the training"
 description: |

-  Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
-This section is like a blog series, minus the blog.
-author: Alison Hill
+author: Zoë Turner
 show_post_thumbnail: true
 show_author_byline: false
 show_post_date: false